Diary of an Intern: Nusrat Ahmed. Princeton. New Jersey - The Art Workshop Day

 I think art is one of the most powerful forms of self-expression and rediscovery.
-Whether it’s painting or coloring, the colors that are chosen, the designs that are made, and the lines that are formed, they all tell a story.
+Whether it’s painting or colouring the colours that are chosen, the designs that are made, and the lines that are formed; they all tell a story.

 During my second field visit, I brought with me drawing pads, oil pastels, and paints for each of the children.
 The children all sat next to each other but it was quickly apparent that there was a rift between two of the women.

 I tried to pacify them but behind me another quarrel was at its peak.
 A boy and an elderly woman had begun arguing over the art sets.
 I had asked everyone to keep the art sets and bring it with them the next time they came.
 In fact, I made all of them promise me they would.
 But the women had scoffed and accused one of the boys that the minute I would leave, he would go and sell it for money.